Bryant & Stratton College: History

 John Collins Bryant, Henry Beadman Bryant, and Henry Dwight Stratton were early graduates of Folsom Business College in Cleveland, Ohio, which they later purchased from the owner of the school, Ezekiel G. Folsom, who founded his school in 1848.
 Folsom was a former student of Platt Rogers Spencer who developed a standardized style of writing useful in business transactions before the invention of the typewriter.

 Platt Spencer also played a role in the formation of Bryant & Stratton College, serving as a partner and teacher at the school which originally focused on bookkeeping and Spencerian penmanship.
 Bryant & Stratton College was organized in 1854 to provide practical workplace education, and was formerly known as Bryant & Stratton Business Institute.

 In addition to purchasing the Cleveland school, Bryant and Stratton established a number of business schools that operated under the name of Bryant & Stratton Chain of Business Schools in most major US cities.
 By 1864, as many as 50 schools existed and tuition was $40 for an entire program of study.
 Today, there are schools across four states.

 In 2015, Bryant & Stratton was put on a Heightened Cash Monitoring list by the federal government, to allow for a closer monitoring of their financial practices.
+This was followed that same year with legislation proposed by Senator Sherrod Brown to prevent for-profit colleges from using federal funds for marketing and advertising.
+WKYC noted in relation to this that US Department of Education statistics showed the college had a last place graduation rate of 6%.

-In 2020, Bryant and Stratton College began pursuing a non-profit designation, as the college was previously a for-profit institution.
-Bryant H. Prentice III, the college's former owner and a descendant of the college's founders, transferred his ownership of the college to a New York-based nonprofit corporation.
+In 2020, Bryant & Stratton College began pursuing a non-profit designation, as the college was previously a for-profit institution.
+Bryant H. Prentice III, a descendant of the college's founders, transferred his ownership of the college to a New York-based nonprofit corporation.